Guarneri1743/MemoryAllocator/README.md

 ## Future Work

-Use Red-Black tree or AVL tree to optimize the time complexity of allocation and free.
+- Use Red-Black tree or AVL tree to optimize the time complexity of allocation and free.
+- Thread safe.